-2. Estonian Constraint Grammar Corpus
+2 Estonian Constraint Grammar Corpus

 The shallow syntactically annotated corpus was considered necessary for training and evaluation of the Constraint Grammar based shallow syntactic parser of Estonian, the detailed description of which is given in the subsection 2.1.
 The development of the corpus started in 1998 with the gold standard corpus, consisting of 20 000 words of Estonian original fiction from 1980s.
 During 1999-2003 the corpus has been extended to ca 200 000 words, including 177 000 words of fiction, 10 000 words of newspaper texts and 6 000 words of legal texts.
-The process of creation of Estonian CG Corpus is described in (Uibo, 2004 [12]).
-65 000 words of newspaper texts from 1996-1999 and 20 000 words of sample sentences for different sentence templates (Rätsep, 1978 [11]) will be added by the end of the year 2004.
+The process of creation of Estonian CG Corpus is described in (Uibo, 2004, [11]).
+65 000 words of newspapers from 1996-99 are being added in 2004.

-2.1.
-Estonian Constraint Grammar Parser
+2.1 Estonian Constraint Grammar Parser